tomtom94/react-easy-ssr/README.md

 ### Components

 The main rule is we don't use a frontend framework.
-All components come from wherever we need it, but we are not stick to one.
+All components come from wherever we need them, but we are not limited to just one source.
 No `material-ui` and no `bootstrap` installed etc...

-`react-jss`, `style-components` and `fontawesome` modules are installed if ever you wanna use it.
+`react-jss`, `style-components` and `fontawesome` modules are installed if ever you wanna use them.

 The main goal is to care of them during the SSR in order to avoid a FOUC (Flash Of Unstyled Components)